pastnetworks/pastnetworks.github.io/venues.md

 cover: true
 ---

-## Venues 2024 edition
+## Venues
 The venues for the 2025 edition are to be determined.
+The school will take place in a central location in Barcelona.
+For more information, please have a look at the venues where the 2024 edition took place.

 <!-- In 2024, the opening and closing day (Tuesday 25th and Saturday 29th June) the school will take place in rooms Calidoscopi 1 and 2 of the Centre Cívic Convent de Sant Agustí, in the city centre of Barcelona.
 The full address is C/ del Comerç, 36, Ciutat Vella, 08003 Barcelona, Spain.